freethebaerchen/ansible-tor-webtunnel/readme.md

 # NO-RISK-NO-FUN
 Against all recommendations are unattended-upgrades for the supported Operating Systems configured.
-For Debian-based distros it's pretty uncritical, but for the rest, do it at your own risk.
+For Debian- and RedHat-based distros it's pretty uncritical, but for the rest, do it at your own risk.
-You can disable them by setting `unattended_upgrades: no`or `unattended_upgrades: false` in the [host_vars]
+You can disable them by setting `unattended_upgrades: no`or `unattended_upgrades: false` in the [host_vars](host_vars)

 ## OS Support
-This Project supports, as of right now the following distributions:
+This Project supports, as of right now the following distributions:\
     - Debian-based (Ubuntu 24.04)\
     - Alpine-based (Alpine 3.21.0)\
     - RHEL-based (Oracle Linux 9.5, CentOS Stream 9, Almalinux 9.5)\